South Metropolitan Electric Tramways

 History

-The South Metropolitan Electric Tramways were operated by the South Metropolitan Electric Tramways and Lighting Company Ltd, which was a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.
+The South Metropolitan Electric Tramways were owned and operated by the South Metropolitan Electric Tramways and Lighting Company, which was a subsidiary of the much larger British Electric Traction Company (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.

 In the late 1890s, the BETCo was aggressively purchasing horse and steam-operated tramways across the British Isles, with the intention of converting them to electric traction, and in 1898, it cast its glaze in the direction of Croydon, where it sought to gain control of a local horse tramway, the Croydon Tramways Company.
-The BETCo's efforts were however to be thwarted by Croydon Corporation, who acquired the CTCo on the 22nd January 1902.
-Perhaps surprisingly, the corporation chose not to operate the services itself, instead leasing the system to the BETCo; somewhat unusually, the BETCo initially worked the system directly rather than through a subsidiary, as it did elsewhere.
+The BETCo's efforts were, however, to be thwarted by Croydon Corporation, who acquired the CTCo on the 22nd January 1902.
+Perhaps surprisingly, the corporation chose not to operate the services itself, instead leasing the system to the BETCo; somewhat unusually, the BETCo initially worked the system directly rather than through a subsidiary, which was its usual modus operandi.
 The first electric services in Croydon, which were operated by the BETCo, ran on the 26th September 1902.

-Operating Croydon Corporation's tramway system under a lease arrangement was however only one component of the BETCo's territorial ambitions around Croydon, and it was soon clear that the company intended to seek or acquire powers for tramways to the northeast, northwest and southwest of Croydon.
-In order to realise its ambitions, the BETCo created the SMET&LCOLtd on the 4th August 1904, by the simple expedient of renaming a company it had registered in 1899 that was not active.
+Operating Croydon Corporation's tramway system under a lease arrangement was, however, only one component of the BETCo's territorial ambitions around Croydon, and it was soon clear that the company intended to seek or acquire powers for tramways to the northeast, northwest and southwest of Croydon.
+In order to realise its ambitions, the BETCo created the SMET&LCo on the 4th August 1904, by the simple expedient of renaming an inactive company that it had registered in 1899.
 Unfortunately, the corporation were less than pleased to find themselves forming the core of a company network, and despite the company's best efforts, it had clearly misjudged the situation, and relations between the two deteriorated rapidly, culminating in a corporation decision not to renew the company's lease.
 The corporation took over operation on the 1st June 1906, leaving the BETCo's plans for an integrated network centred on Croydon in several unconnected pieces.

-The BETCo had meanwhile completed its lines from the corporation boundary at Selby Rd to Crystal Palace and to Penge, and these opened shortly before the end of Croydon lease.
-As soon as the corporation took over however, it ensured that its services, which had previously run through, now stopped at Selby Rd, leaving the BETCo (or rather the SMET) to run its own cars beyond.
+The BETCo had meanwhile completed its lines from the corporation boundary at Selby Road to Crystal Palace and to Penge, and these opened shortly before the end of Croydon lease.
+However, as soon as the corporation took over, it ensured that its services, which had previously run through, now stopped at Selby Road, leaving the BETCo (or rather the SMET) to run its own cars beyond.
 To the west of Croydon, the SMET opened the first portions of its Mitcham and Sutton lines on the 26th May 1906 and the 21st December 1906, respectively.

 Common sense finally prevailed on the 24th June 1907 when the company and corporation reached an agreement on through running, with the corporation operating all services between West Croydon and Penge, and the SMET between West Croydon and Crystal Palace.
-The new found spirit of co-operation did not however seem to extend westwards, so the SMET's lines to Mitcham and Sutton remained unconnected to those of the corporation, despite terminating within the borough boundary.
-A third player arrived on the scene in the form of the London County Council Tramways who opened an extension from Streatham — on the 13th October 1907 — which met the SMET's Mitcham line at Tooting Junction; the lines were however not connected, as the LCCT used conduit current collection, and the SMET overhead current collection.
+However, the new found spirit of co-operation did not encompass the SMET's lines Mitcham and Sutton, which remained unconnected to those of the corporation, despite terminating within the borough boundary.
+A third player arrived on the scene in the form of the London County Council Tramways who opened an extension from Streatham — on the 13th October 1907 — which met the SMET's Mitcham line at Tooting Junction; the lines were, however, not connected, as the LCCT used conduit current collection, and the SMET overhead current collection.

 On the 1st July 1933, the SMET — along with 13 other London tramway systems— passed into the hands to the newly created London Passenger Transport Board.

-The last tram of all over former SMET metals, ran on the 11th September 1937.
+The last tram of all over former SMET metals, operated by the LPTB, ran on the 11th September 1937.

 Uniforms